L-A-Sandhu/Visual-Wake-Word/README.md

 # Visual-Wake-Word
 Visual wake word is a simple case where we have to detect the presence of a person inside an image frame.
-Please clone the rpo using the following commands
+Please clone the repo using the following commands
 ```
 git clone https://github.com/L-A-Sandhu/Visual-Wake-Word.git
 ```